The Path of Life

 And Samual was born for just that time!
 There was a critical lack in the priesthood because the current priest, Eli, had two priest sons, Hophni and Phinehas, who did evil in the sight of the Lord.
 Samuel became the priest to replace them, going on to become one of the great prophets of the Old Testament.
 This account reveals the deeper truth here about God’s investment in birthing children at His specific timing and for His purposes.

 Those of us who wait and wait to be gifted with a child often struggle as Hannah did.
-When we are serving the Lord, His timing is necessary not just to fulfill our heart’s desires, but to fulfill His plans, while we are focusing on our earthly desire to be fulfilled.
+When we are serving the Lord, His timing is necessary not just to fulfil our hearts’ desires, but to fulfil His plans, while we are focusing on our earthly desires to be fulfilled.
 But sons and daughters of God’s chosen people are often born to such a time as this.
-God makes sure our precious children are birthed for a particular work that is needed in God’s plan for that age.
+God makes sure our precious children are born for a particular work that is needed in God’s plan for that age.

-This may not be revealed before the child’s birth but nonetheless, each generation has those called and chosen to do God’s work.
+This may not be revealed before the child’s birth, but each generation has those called and chosen to do God’s work.
 Remember, Abraham and Sarah waited for their precious Isaac, the Child of Promise, until Sarah was 90 and past childbearing years!
-They had both given up until God spoke a different future, His plan for them.
-It is worth waiting for God’s best but it is so difficult to wait.
-In God’s waiting room, we learn many a reluctant lesson.
+By that time, they had both given up until God spoke a different future into existence.
+His plan is worth waiting for God’s best though it is so difficult.

-Jacob served their father for seven years to win Rachel, only to be tricked into marrying Leah instead.
+Jacob had served their father for seven years to win Rachel, only to be tricked into marrying Leah instead.
 Jacob served another seven years to finally win Rachel.
-Yet here she is, barren for years, watching, waiting with building resentment, impatience and anger.
-Rachel finally becomes convinced she cannot live unless she has a child.
+Yet here she is, barren for years, watching, waiting with building resentment, impatience, and anger.
+Rachel finally becomes convinced she cannotlive unless she has a child.
 We hear her anguish and pain when she erupts with fury at Jacob:

 “Now when Rachel saw that she [still] had not borne Jacob any children, she became jealous of her sister; and she said to Jacob, ‘Give me children, or else I am going to die.’
 Then Jacob’s anger burned against Rachel, and he said, ‘Am I in the place of God, who has withheld from you the fruit of the womb?’”
 Genesis 30:1-2 KJV